Small Vacuum Former

 Laser 2-6 HIL

-2. Turn on the laser cutter by turning the key to the right (1)
+2. Turn on the laser cutter by pressing the standby button (1

-7. As soon the laser job started you can anytime stop the process with the “Pause/Play” key.
+7. As soon the laser job started you can anytime pause the process with the “Pause/Play” key.
 (4)

 Turn on